sarmadahmad8/Control-UR5-with-Robotiq-Gripper-in-ROS2-Humble/README.md

 ##work in progress.....

-Complete pipeline to control the UR5 robot with the Robotiq Gripper using ROS2-Humble in both Simulation and Real life
+Complete pipeline to control the UR5 robot with the Robotiq Gripper using ROS2-Humble in both Simulation and with real Robot